From Mechanism To Longevity

 The Challenge

 Aging is the # 1 risk factor for most common diseases.
 The list includes cancer, infectious, metabolic, and neurodegenerative diseases.
-A gerotherapy means a drug that addresses an underlying core aging molecular mechanism.
+A gerotherapy is a drug that addresses an underlying core aging molecular mechanism.
 Because there are multiple factors that contribute to aging, targeting them precisely is critical.

 Learn more